sakunyann/sakunyann/README.md

 -->

 # 💫 About Me:
-🔭 I’m currently working on developing my GIT repository as a data scientist.
+🔭 I’m currently working on developing my Github repository as a data scientist.

 🌱 I’m currently learning how to use OpenAI API